Engineering Hall of Fame

 William Stanley Jr.

-Pioneer of the transformer and AC distribution systems
+Pioneer of the transformer and alternating current (AC) distribution

 Born in Brooklyn, New York, William Stanley attended private schools before enrolling at Yale University.
 He began to study law at age 21 but less than a semester later left school to look for a job in the emerging field of electricity.
 The decision marked the beginning of a productive career whose highlights included the invention of the modern type of transformer, and the creation of the business enterprise that was to become General Electric's Pittsfield Works.